Skip to content

 • Operator-managed labels (app.kubernetes.io/*) — applied last, cannot be overridden

-Lifecycle tasks use podTemplate only (no deploymentTemplate) since they create bare Pods.
+Lifecycle tasks use podTemplate only (no deploymentTemplate) since they create Jobs, not Deployments.
 See the Configuration guide for the full field reference and examples.

 Example: How resources resolve for celeryWorker